 A students ACT / SAT / GED score gives a general indication of a students academic ability.
 It is used to judge how heavy an academic load the student should carry in their initial semesters.
 Later the students performance at ISU will replace the ACT for that purpose.
 The average ACT for incoming CALS student is usually around 23.

 The English Department uses ACT cutoff scores to recommend placement in either English 150 or 250.
-Advisers should check the placement recommendations on the English Departments website.
+Advisors should check the placement recommendations on the English Departments website.

 Students who score below 16 on the ACT English part score should complete the First-Year Composition Placement Examination.